juliachristensen/PS239T_Fall2019/04_python-basics/00_Intro.md

 # Python Basics: 0-1 Introduction.

-Lectures draw heavily upon material from the D-Lab Python Intensives course.
+Lectures draw heavily upon material from the D-Lab Python Intensives course and previous versions of this course.
 Additional homeworks are available in the folder should you be interested.
 These lectures will teach you how to:

-1. Run Python from both the Shell and in an IPython (Jupyter) Notebook
+1. Run Python from both the Shell, Spyder (IDE) and in an IPython (Jupyter) Notebook
 2. Write basic commands using Python syntax
 3. Grasp the major utilities of Python [object](https://github.com/dlab-berkeley/python-intensive/blob/master/Glossary.md#object) [types](https://github.com/dlab-berkeley/python-intensive/blob/master/Glossary.md#type), including [integers](https://github.com/dlab-berkeley/python-intensive/blob/master/Glossary.md#integer), [floats](https://github.com/dlab-berkeley/python-intensive/blob/master/Glossary.md#floating-point-number), [strings](https://github.com/dlab-berkeley/python-intensive/blob/master/Glossary.md#string), lists, sets, and dictionaries
 4. Operate and manipulate those objects